 - Pro: Shimano GRX RX810 (1 x 11)

 - Hero: Shimano GRX Di2 (wireless 1 x 11)

 At 53 years old, 6’1″ and 107 kg, I have a fairly good level of cycling fitness.
-I got back into cycling in the summer of 2017, after really letting things slip in my forties and putting on loads of weight.
-Since 2017, I’ve cycled over 25’000 miles with nearly 7000 ridden this year alone (2022).
-I currently own two bikes – a Genesis Equilibrium road bike and Merlin G2X gravel bike.
+I got back into cycling in the summer of 2017 after really letting things slip in my forties and putting on loads of weight.
+Since 2017, I’ve cycled over 27’000 miles, with 7500 ridden in 2022.
+I currently own two bikes – a Genesis Equilibrium road bike and a Merlin G2X gravel bike.

 - Shimano GRX RX400 groupset: Has worked flawlessly the whole time I’ve had the bike.
 Light, crisp and precise shifting and nice ergonomics on the hoods.

 - Shimano GRX brakes: These are brilliant.
-They work with the minimal of effort and really do stop you quickly.
+They work with minimal effort and do stop you quickly.
 In fact, you’ve got to be a bit careful as it’s very easy to lock up the rear wheel.

 - Mavic Allroad 650b wheelset: I have the 700c version of these wheels on my gravel bike and they’re a great entry-level gravel wheelset.
 I’ve covered 2000 miles on my bike, including lots of Dartmoor off-road and they are still as true as the day I brought them!

 Once the kids were off to school, I headed off on one of the better days we’ve been having recently.
-There was a moderate SW wind with broken cloud and sunny spells.
+There was a moderate SW wind with broken clouds and sunny spells.

 Perceived effort and heart rate

 Interestingly, my perceived effort, heart rate and average speed were about the same as when I do the route on my regular gravel bike.
 This section is 8.5 miles with 620ft of elevation gain.